waqarnabi/waqarnabi.github.io/_pages/research.md

 redirect_from:
 ---

+I recorded a video discussing my research, aimed primarily at potential research students.
+You can see the video [here](https://youtu.be/RrTyGAFoC2Q), and the slides [here](nabi_phdinfosession-2025.pdf).

 My research interests lie in two broad areas: Computing Systems, and Computing Education.

 + Computing Systems
-   + Heterogeneousm, High-Performance, and Scientific Computing
    + Cross-Layer Optimization of the Computing Stack
+   + Heterogeneous, High-Performance, and Scientific Computing

 + Computing Education
   + Competency-Based Education, Work-Based Learning, and Mastery Learning
-  + Computing Education in Low and Middle Income Countries (LMICs)
+  + Computing Education in Low- and Middle-Income Countries (LMICs)

 And an area perhaps closest to my heart and that spans both domains:
-+ Sustainability, Responsibility and Equity in Computing Education and Practice
++ Sustainability, Responsibility and Equity in Computing Education, Research, and Practice

 These are still quite high-level areas, and any given time I am focussed on something quite narrow within these domains.
 You can have a look at PhD projects I've proposed in [Supervision](supervision.md) and my publications on [Google Scholar organized by date here](https://scholar.google.com/citations?hl=en&user=kSwo6DcAAAAJ&view_op=list_works&sortby=pubdate) for a better sense of my more recent priorities.
 I am happy to collaborate or supervise PhD scholars in any of these broad areas.